The European market potential for fresh blueberries

 Health leads to clean and sustainable blueberries

-Consumers in Europe are becoming more aware of a healthy diet.
-The COVID-19 pandemic resulted in a greater need for healthy foods.
+Consumers in Europe have been aware of healthy diets for some time now.
 The fast growth of blueberries can be attributed for a large part to consumers who are looking for healthy foods.
 This is why it is extra important to meet the consumer expectation of supplying a clean, sustainable and pesticide-free product.

 Blueberries are known to contain high quantities of vitamin C and dietary fibre.
+They can also help lower blood pressure and fight oxidative stress and inflammation, both major factors for chronic disease development.
 It is important to understand the impact and the promotional value of the health benefits of blueberries.
-Today you can find blueberries in all kinds of foodstuffs. in which they are used to add value with their healthy image.
+Today you can find blueberries in all kinds of foodstuffs, in which they are used to add value with their healthy image.

 Tips:

-- Find ways to reduce pesticides by using natural or integrated pest management (IPM) such as the Blueberry IPM Manual of Northwest Washington.
+- Find ways to reduce pesticides by using natural or integrated pest management (IPM) such as the 2024 Southeast Regional Blueberry Integrated Management Guide.
 Check your country for similar guidelines for pest management.

 Blueberries respond to the interest in snack fruit and easy ingredients